waldronmatt/groundwork/packages/ui/README.md

 ## Monorepo Use

-For use inside this monorepo, we import by referencing the `lib` folder so we can map directly from source files.
+For use inside this monorepo, we import by referencing the `lib` subpath export and install via the `workspace:` protocol.

 The advantage is that we can enable auto refresh (hmr) whenever we make updates to components.